Lukobet/Darey.io_pbl/project-21.md

 ```

 ##### STEP 3 PREPARE THE SELF-SIGNED CERTIFICATE AUTHORITY AND GENERATE TLS CERTIFICATES
 ##### STEP 3 PREPARE THE SELF-SIGNED CERTIFICATE AUTHORITY AND GENERATE TLS CERTIFICATES
-##### STEP 3 PREPARE THE SELF-SIGNED CERTIFICATE AUTHORITY AND GENERATE TLS CERTIFICATES